 Matter can be described using physical and chemical properties.

 Molecules of matter exert attractive forces on each other.
 This means any two molecules of a substance that are close to each other attract each other with some force.
 This intermolecular force is called cohesive force in the case of molecules of the same substance.
 To ‘cohere’ means to stick together.
 The tendency of molecules to stick together due to the attractive force between them is called cohesion.

 In the process of boiling, on heating, the substance molecules start moving from their place.
 This heat energy is sometimes also called kinetic energy.
 Provided heat is equivalent to exciting or pushing small invisible molecules to start striking with each other.

-We all know that matter exists in three phases solid, liquid, gas.
+We all know that matter exists in three phases solid, liquid, and gas.

-When liquid molecules strike with the adjacent other countless small molecules, this breakdown the existing liquid molecular forces.
+When liquid molecules strike the adjacent other countless small molecules, this breakdown the existing liquid molecular forces.
 As we give more heat to the molecules, steadily with the rise in temperature, intermolecular forces keep on getting weaker.
-At last, a stage arrives when liquid intermolecular particle’s force almost get vanished or I say become negligible, thus turns into a gaseous state.
+At last, a stage arrives when the liquid intermolecular particle’s force almost get vanished or I say becomes negligible, thus turning into a gaseous state.
 So, that’s why boiling is an endothermic process

 The whole process takes place only because the substance has taken in the heat from the surroundings.
 We have given only the example of water to make the understanding simpler and quicker.